ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 vSphere 7.0u1a is the exclusive basis for {{site.data.keyword.cloud}} for VMware Regulated Workloads and is available for Cascade Lake and SAP-certified bare metal servers only.

 vSphere 7.0u1a currently does not support 25 Gb uplink speed or High performance with Intel Optane for vSAN storage.
 Support for these features is planned for a future release.
 Additionally, vSphere 7.0u1a does not support single-node instances.
-{:note}
+{: note}

 ### vSAN storage for vSphere 7.0 Update 1a
 {: #relnotes_v40-vsan-tech-preview}

 A warning message might be displayed when you log in to vCenter Server through the vSphere Web Client.
 To remove the warning, download the latest version of the vSAN HCL DB file and update vCenter Server.
-For more information, see [Updating the vSAN HCL database manually (2145116)](https://kb.vmware.com/s/article/2145116){:external}.
+For more information, see [Updating the vSAN HCL database manually (2145116)](https://kb.vmware.com/s/article/2145116){: external}.

 ### Your existing instances and vSphere 7.0 Update 1a
 {: #relnotes_v40-dedicated-vsphere-v70-no-support}

 For vCenter Server instances with vSphere 6.5 or vSphere 6.7, in-place upgrade to vSphere 7.0 is not currently supported due to changes in VMware license keys and changes in the vCenter Server architecture and topology.
-{:note}
+{: note}

 Carefully review the VMware product lifecycle matrix for ESXi and NSX as part of your planning.
-For more information, see [Product LifeCycle Matrix](https://lifecycle.vmware.com/){:external}.
+For more information, see [Product LifeCycle Matrix](https://lifecycle.vmware.com/){: external}.

 {{site.data.keyword.cloud_notm}} plans to publish guidance for upgrading your existing instance to vSphere 7.0 in a future VMware Solutions release.
 However, an upgrade cannot be supported for all hardware combinations, will not accomplish a migration from NSX-V to NSX-T, and will enable only limited VMware Solutions capabilities at the vSphere 7.0 level.